Optical Switching of $\chi^{(2)}$ in Diamond Photonics

-The quenching of SHG under green excitation points to defects such as NV centres being key contributors to $\chi^{(2)}_{\text{eff}}$, as observed with charge traps in silicon\,\cite{Schriever2015,Castellan2019} and perovskites\,\cite{Zhang2023ACSPhot}.
-The second-order nonlinear susceptibility associated with the NV centre, $\chi^{(2)}_{\textrm{NV}}$, can be affected by modification of the NV centre electronic state.
-Two NV centre related optical processes could lead to quenching.
-First, green excitation cycles the predominantly negatively charged NV$^-$ defects between their $^3A_2$ ground state and the $^3E$ excited state\,\cite{Gali2008}, generating PL as shown by the spectra in Fig.\,\ref{Fig:fig_3}\,(a).
-The average change in electron configuration during this cycling may change $\chi^{(2)}_{\textrm{NV}}$; in this case the SHG quenching would imply a smaller $\chi^{(2)}_{\textrm{NV}}$ for the $^3E$ state than for the $^3A_2$ state.
-Second, the combination of green and IR fields can modify the NV charge state by photoionising NV$^-$ to a dark state of NV$^0$\,\cite{Shandilya2024arxiv}.
-This process is illustrated Fig.\,\ref{Fig:fig_3}\,(c), and is revealed experimentally in Fig.\,\ref{Fig:fig_3}\,(a) by the IR field's suppression of NV centre PL collected by the fibre taper.
-This two step process requires excitation of NV$^-$ by a green photon to the $^3E$ state, followed by photoionisation from this state to the $^4A_2$ state of NV$^0$ via a single green photon or two IR photons.
-For the large IR intensity created within the high-$Q$ microdisk, the latter two photon photoionisation mechanisms dominates and traps population in the long-lived dark $^4A_2$ NV$^0$ state\,\cite{Shandilya2024arxiv}.
+The SHG quenching points to defects such as NV centres being key contributors to $\chi^{(2)}_{\text{eff}}$.
+Two optical processes modifying the NV centre electronic state can affect $\chi^{(2)}_{\textrm{NV}}$, the second-order nonlinearity of the NV centres.
+First, green excitation cycles the predominantly negatively charged NV$^-$ between $^3A_2$ ground- and $^3E$ excited states\,\cite{Gali2008}, generating the PL spectra in Fig.\,\ref{Fig:fig_3}\,(a).
+The average change in electron configuration during this cycling may change $\chi^{(2)}_{\textrm{NV}}$; the SHG quenching would imply a smaller $\chi^{(2)}_{\textrm{NV}}$ for $^3E$ than $^3A_2$.
+Second, the combination of green and IR fields can photoionise NV$^-$ to a NV$^0$ dark state\,\cite{Shandilya2024arxiv}.
+This process is illustrated in Fig.\,\ref{Fig:fig_3}\,(c) and revealed experimentally in Fig.\,\ref{Fig:fig_3}\,(a) by the IR field's suppression of NV PL.
+This two-step process requires excitation to $^3E$, followed by photoionisation to the $^4A_2$ state of NV$^0$ via a single green or two IR photons.
+For the large IR intensity in the microdisk, the latter two-photon photoionisation mechanisms dominates and traps population in the dark $^4A_2$ state\,\cite{Shandilya2024arxiv}.
 This explanation implies that NV$^0$ possesses a smaller $\chi^{(2)}_{\textrm{NV}}$ than NV$^{-}$, or that the change to the local charge environment when NV$^-$ is converted to NV$^0$ affects $\chi_{\textrm{eff}}^{(2)}$.